 The trustees are responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the charity and to enable them to ensure that the financial statements comply with the Charities Act 2011, the Charity (Accounts and Reports) Regulations 2008 and the provisions of the trust deed.
 They are also responsible for safeguarding the assets of the charity and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-Sand signed on its Approved by order of the board of trustees on 2. behalf by:
+Approved by order of the board of trustees on 310 + 22 and signed on its behalf by:

-Major General # Griffiths - Trustee
+Major General P Griffiths - Trustee